dTsitsigkos/two-layer/README.md

 - OpenMP

 ### Datasets
+Our implementation uses two types of datasets, depending on the query.
+    - For range and disk queries, we use one input dataset file to build the 2-layer index and a query file.
+    - For spatial joins, we use two input dataset files.
+Both types use MBRs, and the file format is:
+     ```
+    x1Start y1Start, x1End y1End
+    x2Start y2Start, x2End y2End
+    ```
+For disk queries, we calculate the center of each MBR to use as the query point.

 ### Compile
 Compile using ```make all``` or ```make <option>``` where <option> can be one of the following: